 Author contributions.
 PB conceived and designed the experiments.
 KC had the idea and developed the coils to shift the working frequency of the benchtop spectrometer.
-EL, PB and CB performed the NMR experiments at high and low magnetic field.
+EL, PB and CB performed the NMR experiments at high and low magnetic fields.
 HD and PB wrote the simulation programs.
 PB and EL processed the data.
 PB wrote the manuscript, which was reviewed by all the authors.

 Competing interests.
-The authors declare no competing interests.
+The authors declare that they have no conflict of interest.